zdravkov/kendo-docs/api/framework/datasource.md

 ### aggregate.aggregate `String`

 The name of the aggregate function.
-Specifies the aggregate function.
 The supported aggregates are "average", "count", "max", "min" and "sum".

 #### Example - specify aggregate function